-When you think of football in North America, you immediately think Major League Soccer.
-All the media attention it gets, the superstar signings etc. It contains some big franchise teams that people the world over have heard of – LA Galaxy, New York Redbulls, Vancouver Whitecaps, the list goes on and is getting bigger.
-David Beckham, arguably England’s greatest export is launching his new franchise, Inter Miami CF.
+When you think of football in North America, you immediately think Major League Soccer, with all the media attention it gets and the superstar signings.
+It contains some big franchise teams that people the world over have heard of – LA Galaxy, New York Red Bulls, Vancouver Whitecaps; the list goes on – and is getting bigger.
+David Beckham, arguably England’s greatest export has launched his new franchise, Inter Miami CF.

 So, who are the teams?
-Pacific FC, Cavalry FC, FC Edmonton, Valour FC, York9 FC, HFX Wanderers FC and the inaugural champions Forge FC.
+Pacific FC, Cavalry FC, FC Edmonton, Valour FC, York9 FC, HFX Wanderers FC, Atlético Ottawa and the inaugural champions Forge FC.

 In the finals of the league, Forge of Hamilton, Ontario defeated Cavalry of Calgary, Alberta 2-0 on aggregate across the two legs – a 1-0 victory in each leg.
 How did these teams reach the final?
 The winner of each short season (one in the spring, one in the fall/autumn) should play each other for the crown but as Cavalry won both they played the team with the second-best overall record – Forge.

-Forge FC have now earned themselves a place in the CONCACAF League 2020 where they will compete for a place in the CONCACAF Champions League.
+Forge FC have earned themselves a place in the CONCACAF League 2020 where they successfully earned a place in the CONCACAF Champions League in a historic first for CPL clubs.
+They will make new CPL history in February when they take their first steps in the continents premier club competition proper.
 Qualification can also come through the Canadian Championship where the seven new CPL clubs compete with the three MLS franchises – Toronto FC, Montreal Impact & Vancouver Whitecaps – and the teams from the semi-professional leagues of Quebec & Ontario.

 The standout player of the inaugural season was surely Tristan Borges.
 A 21-year-old midfielder for Forges FC, he finished the league with a golden boot winning 13 goals including the winner of the first leg at home.
 His achievements have also earned him a call up to the Canadian National team.
 It seems that the future career progression for young players is playing out as the Canadian Soccer Association had hoped.
 If players like the young Toronto-born Borges continue to progress and indeed impress, Canada could well be qualifying for a World Cup again soon.
 Having said that, Canada – along with Mexico and the United States – will be hosts of the tournament in 2026.
 The whole world will be watching and with several seasons, by that point, under their belt who knows what Canada will showcase for us all.